viettranx/rn-circle-quick-actions/README.md

 We provided some lifecycle methods (shouldEnable, willOpen, didOpen, didClose) to enable more control your scroll view.

 This is an example with Flatlist.
+We need to control scroll enabled to use pan gesture.

 ```
 export default class App extends Component {